-For relaxation that soothes aching muscles, a home sauna might be just the right thing.
+A home sauna can bring the benefits of a spa retreat, right into your own home.
 But you don’t need to install an entire spa suite to get the therapeutic benefits.
-There are options that are portable and easily stored, or permanent fixtures you can install in just a few hours.
+There are options that are portable and can be easily stored, or permanent fixtures you can install in just a few hours.

 Because home saunas often combine water and electricity, it is important to find a model that is safe for home use.
 “Be sure to only purchase from reputable retailers,” said Brianne Deerwester, communications coordinator for the Electrical Safety Foundation International.
 “This helps you avoid counterfeits that may not have built-in safety features like those which have been certified and tested by a Nationally Recognized Testing Laboratory (NRTL), who ensures electrical products meet current safety standards and are safe with proper use.”